juancarlosjr97/react-firebase-playground/README.md

 ## Demo

-This project demo is available on this [URL](https://react-firebase-playground-neo.web.app).
+This project demo is available on this [URL][4].

 ## Guide

 ### GitHub Project Setup

 1. Create a new blank repository on GitHub.
-See the guide on GitHub for instructions here: <https://docs.github.com/en/repositories/creating-and-managing-repositories/quickstart-for-repositories>
+See the guide on GitHub for instructions [here][5]
 2. Open the repository using Codespaces.
-See the guide on GitHub for instructions here: <https://docs.github.com/en/codespaces/developing-in-a-codespace/using-github-codespaces-in-visual-studio-code#using-the-insiders-desktop-application-for-codespaces>
+See the guide on GitHub for instructions [here][6]

 After opening the codespaces environment on Visual Studio Code, it is ready for development.